 A complete and up-to-date travel guide to visiting Green Island from Cairns, Australia.
 Includes everything you need to know about how to get to Green Island, what to do there, things to see and how to make the most of your trip!

 Visiting Green Island is the quintessential tropical Cairns island experience.
 Lush rainforest edges onto white coral-lined shores with tranquil turquoise waters stretch as far as the eye can see.
 For many, it takes the cake for the best Great Barrier Reef Island close to Cairns.

 If pictures of Green Island Cairns don’t inspire you to visit, then please, take my word for it.
-In this blog post, I aim to inspire you to visit Green Island from Cairns and arm you with all of the knowledge you need to have an incredible island experience.
+I’ve visited Green Island over a dozen times while staying up in Cairns.
+I’ve taken both the regular ferry tour boats and sailed myself.
+In this blog post, I aim to provide you with all the information you need to visit Green Island from Cairns yourself and share some of my photos to inspire your visit.

 - How to Get to Green Island From Cairns

 - How Long Does the Ferry Take to Get to Green Island?